hcsaba1982/ms-advanced/advanced training/8-egress-gateway/README.md

 kubectl exec -ti $APP1_POD -n app1 -- sh
 ```

-And try to connect to the port in the bastion host:
+And try to connect to the port in the bastion host.

 ```
 nc -zv 10.0.1.10 7777
 ```

-Press `ctrl+c` to exit it.
+Type `exit` to exit out the pod terminal.

-Now on the first terminal on the bastion node, you should see some text saying you connect from the IP of one of the egress gateways, as indicated below.
+Go to the terminal that you ran the following netcat server on the bastion node.
+You should see an output saying you connected from the IP of one of the egress gateway pods to the netcat server.

 ```
 $ netcat -nvlkp 7777